heltongraziadei/website/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m an Assistant Professor of Statistics at the Federal University of São Carlos (UFSCar), Brazil.
 My research interests lie at the intersection of statistical modeling, machine learning, and uncertainty quantification.
-I teach statistical methods and work on applied research projects, often in time series, machine learning, actuarial science, and Bayesian statistics.
+I teach statistical methods and work on applied research projects, often in time series, biostatistics, and actuarial science.

 ## Education
 - PhD in Statistics, University of São Paulo (USP), with a one-year visiting period at Bocconi University.